 A sub-section of Medical Expenses which may include hiring a nanny for your child.
 Refer to https://asdfunding.com/medical-expenses/ for more information.

 Even though the federal government has phased out it’s program, you can still claim expenses from years past using the T1-ADJ form.
 Remember that for each year of DTC eligibility, the government will add $500 to the total just because you have a disabled child.
 Receipts are required if you have not already submitted them.
 Refer to https://asdfunding.com/other-tax-credits/ for more information.

 You did hang on to your receipts from years past, right?
 If so, you can now claim up to $10,000 per child eligible for the DTC.
 Again the T1-ADJ form is the one to use.
 Refer to https://asdfunding.com/childcare/ for more information.

-The Family Caregiver Amount (FCA) can be back dated to 2012 (the inception of the credit) or the effective date of the DTC, whichever is later.
+The Canada Caregiver Amount (which now incorporates the Family Caregiver Amount) can be back dated to 2012 (the inception of the credit) or the effective date of the DTC, whichever is later.
 No receipts are required and again the T1-ADJ form is used.
 Refer to https://asdfunding.com/other-tax-credits/ for more information.